-

 You can navigate through the playlist using the arrows (bottom right) or jump to a specific item from the list below as you prefer.

 The playlist provides an introduction to leadership, delivered by Dr Robin Henderson, to encourage you to uncover what you think makes a great leader, your own leadership skills and other leadership styles you might wish to try out.
-It also present different ways to enhance your negotiation and influencing skills through a resource by Daniela Bultoc, and a video and exercises by Luna Muñoz.
+It also present different ways to enhance your negotiation and influencing skills through a resource by Daniela Bultoc, and a video and exercises by Luna Muñoz; and resources on how to set up collaborations by Alys Kay.

 Welcome to the introduction to leadership resource.
 My name is Robin Henderson, I’m a management consultant who works exclusively with higher education, supporting University academics and professional service staff develop and think about their leadership.
 And this short video is going to introduce you to what to expect from the resource and to enable you to work through it as effectively as you can.